 I couldn’t make a list of working online perks without including this one.
 In the last two years of teaching English online, I’ve worn pajama pants to work.
 Every.
 Single.
 Day.

 Let that sink in for a minute.

 I love being comfortable while working and being able to teach in sweat pants was one of the things that sealed the deal for me.
-No more business casual slacks for this gal!
+No more business casual slacks for this gal.

-The Downsides of Being An Online English Tutor
+5 Cons of Being An Online Tutor

 I’m a bit skeptical of articles that only share the glorious highlights, so it’s only fair to talk about some of the downsides to teaching online as well.
 Teaching online has some major perks, but keep in mind the following drawbacks.